electric-sql/electric/docs/reference/literature.md

 import literature from '@site/data/literature.json'

 The [ElectricSQL system](../index.md) builds on decades of research into local-first software and distributed database consistency, integrity and performance.
-In many cases, this research has been pioneered by [ElectricSQL's team and advisors](/about/team).
+In many cases, this research has been authored by [ElectricSQL's team and advisors](/about/team).

 ## Research papers

-This page lists a selection of papers that chart the development of some of the key concepts and algorithms.
-It is not an exhaustive list but this selection of papers and the references they cite should provide a good entry point to the research and systems that ElectricSQL is based on.
+This page lists a non-exhaustive selection of papers that chart the development of some of the key concepts and algorithms that ElectricSQL is based on.

 <div className="table-responsive my-6">
   <table className="table table-lg">